iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 that configure what provenance is stored, and particular configurations are required for performing each branching operation with the transformer.

-Some additional notes on provenance from the connector application viewpoint can be found [here](/learning/writeaconnector/#sync).
+Additional notes on provenance from the connector application viewpoint can be found [here](/learning/writeaconnector/#sync).

 ### TargetScopeElement